yocontra/node-gdal-next/README.md

 * `RasterBandPixels`
 * `LayerFeatures`

-TypeScript is currently available only from git, launch `npx yatag` after checkout to generate `index.d.ts`
+TypeScript is currently available only in 3.1.0, install with `npm install gdal-async@beta`

+The default install, `@latest`, is currently 3.0.3

 `master` is usually unit-tested and has all the working features